 Program overview

-The Electrical Engineering Technology - Marine & Industrial program spans a duration of 2.5 years and is structured to provide a robust educational experience.
-Key features of the program include:
+The Electrical Engineering Technology - Marine & Industrial program spans a length of 2.5 years and is offered on a full-time basis.
+The program is structured as follows:

-• Delivery over five semesters, starting in September and concluding in April.
+• Delivered over five semesters, starting in September and concluding in April.

-Students have the option to complete up to three paid work terms, which can lead to a Co-op or Internship designation upon graduation.
-This hands-on experience is invaluable in preparing students for their future careers.
+• Students can choose to complete up to three paid work terms, which can lead to a Co-op or Internship designation upon graduation.

 Featured Experiences

-• Hands-on experience with electrical devices such as Variable Frequency Drives (VFDs), Programmable Logic Controllers (PLCs), and Electrical Machines.
+• Hands-on learning with electrical devices such as VFDs, PLCs, and Electrical Machines.

 Career Options

-• Electrical Engineering Technologist: Design and implement electrical systems for various applications.
+• Electrical Engineering Technologist: Work on the design and implementation of electrical systems in various sectors.

 • CAD Technician: Utilize computer-aided design software to create detailed electrical schematics.

-• Technical Sales Support: Provide expertise and support in the electrical technology field, assisting clients with product selection and implementation.
+• Sales Engineer: Offer technical and sales support in the electrical technology field, helping clients understand product applications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.